Owner, Operator & Trek Leader

 Carl is keen to share his experiences, knowledge and stories with others, ensuring the sacrifices made by Australian soldiers in WWII are not forgotten.

-We consider our porters in Papua New Guinea part of our family and truly believe our team of porters are some of the best on the trail.
+We consider our guides in Papua New Guinea part of our family and truly believe our team of porters are some of the best on the trail.
 They go above and beyond to ensure your time at Kokoda is seamless.
 They are the new generation of Fuzzy Wuzzy angels and are naturally kind, thoughtful and extremely modest and polite.

-Our porters carry essential equipment and supplies, they set up camp, cook the meals and wash and clean up after every meal.
+Our guides carry essential equipment and supplies, they set up camp, cook the meals and wash and clean up after every meal.
 They support all trekkers on the difficult sections of the trail.
 Carrying a guitar to play and sing at night in camp is an initiative they have undertaken to entertain themselves and our trekkers.